Aromatherapy

 Aromatherapy is a modern term for an ancient healing practice that has been used for thousands of years.

-The original Ayurvedic texts describe how burning herbs, flowers, bark, and resin enhances our consciousness and benefits the healing process by using medicated oils, salves, and poultices.
+The original Ayurvedic texts describe how burning herbs, flowers, bark, and resin enhance our consciousness and benefit the healing process by using medicated oils, salves, and poultices.

-Modern aromatherapy uses highly concentrated oil extracts, known as essential oils, distilled from flowers, fruits, herbs, grasses, and trees.
+Modern aromatherapy utilizes highly concentrated oil extracts, known as essential oils, that are distilled from flowers, fruits, herbs, grasses, and trees.

-When we use essential oils, tiny molecules enter our bloodstream, producing hormones that control our physical, mental, emotional, and spiritual functions and influence our consciousness, memories, desires, and creativity.
+When we use essential oils, tiny molecules enter our bloodstream, producing hormones that regulate our physical, mental, emotional, and spiritual functions, influencing our consciousness, memories, desires, and creativity.
 Many people experience powerful results using these oils—including relief from migraine headaches, joint pain, skin rashes, anxiety, insomnia, and many other physical and emotional conditions.

 The ancient science of Ayurveda is based on the five elements (ether, air, fire, water, and earth) found in our universe and understood by the qualities (hot-cold, heavy-light, dry-wet, mobile-stable, etc.) that surround us in our environments.

 These elements and their qualities explain the three forces that make up our individual and unique constitutions, known as the doshas (Vata, Pitta, and Kapha).
-The doshas constantly change based on the change of season, our physical locations and environments, what we ingest, and our mental, emotional, and spiritual balance.
+The doshas constantly change in response to the changing seasons, our physical locations and environments, what we ingest, and our mental, emotional, and spiritual balance.

 Ayurveda's goal is to keep our constitutions in balance.
-To do this, It uses the five senses and their related therapies (ether-hearing, air-touch, fire-sight, water-taste, and earth-smell).
-Some therapies include food, herbs, sound, massage, yoga (including pranayama), color, and aromatherapy.
+To do this, it uses the five senses and their related therapies (ether-hearing, air-touch, fire-sight, water-taste, and earth-smell).
+Some treatments include food, herbs, sound, massage, yoga (including pranayama), color, and aromatherapy.

 During the winter season, when the Kapha dosha (earth and water) is at its peak, its inherent qualities—cold, wet, heavy, and immobility—are increased, so you incorporate opposite attributes of warmth, dryness, lightness, and movement.
-Many essential oils have these qualities, but this season, I have chosen clove, camphor, and anise to use in my practice.
+Many essential oils possess these qualities, but this season, I have chosen clove, camphor, and anise to incorporate into my practice.

 When considering an aromatherapy practice, it is best to consult a professional to help you decide which oils are best and how to use them safely.
 These concentrated oils are potent, and caution should be used when applying them to the skin.
 Below are the most popular avenues for using aromatherapy and adding essential oils into your daily practice, “Dinacharya.”